Village of Peace community gathering, vibrant traditional dress, Dimona, Israel

 Mastering the Art of Living

-For 60 years, the Village of Peace has built a living demonstration of what human community can become
+For 60 years, our community has built a living demonstration of what human society can become, aligned with Natural Law, covenant, and the full flourishing of every person.

 The Beginning